httpie/cli/docs/README.md

 If your use case involves sending complex JSON objects as part of the request body, HTTPie can help you build them right from your terminal.
 You still use the existing data field operators (`=`/`:=`) but instead of specifying a top-level field name (like `key=value`), you specify a path declaration.
-This tells HTTPie where and how to put the given value inside of an object.
+This tells HTTPie where and how to put the given value inside an object.

 #### Introduction

-Let's start with a simple example, and build a simple search query:
+Let’s start with a simple example, and build a simple search query:

 ```bash
 $ http --offline --print=B pie.dev/post \